 Minimizes Pressure Ulcers

-This figure is a measure of the percent of long-term care residents who have new or worsened pressure ulcers or bed sores.
-We bake this statistic into both nursing and long-term care grades.
+This metric is an indication of the percentage of long-term residents who suffered from pressure ulcers or bed sores.
+We factor in this statistic in computing our nursing grades.

 Minimizes Serious Falls

-This statistic tells you the percent of long-term care residents who have had a fall which resulted in severe injury.
-Falls can happen for a variety of reasons, but high rates of major falls could be an indication of poor nursing care.
+This datapoint tells you the percent of long-term residents that have suffered falls resulting in serious injury.
+Falls can happen for a variety of reasons, but high rates of major falls could be a sign of lower quality nursing care.